react-native-webrtc/react-native-callkeep/README.md

 ### PushKit

-Since iOS 13, you'll have to report the incoming calls that wakes up your application, like in your `AppDelegate.m` :
+Since iOS 13, you'll have to report the incoming calls that wakes up your application with a VoIP push.
+Add this in your `AppDelegate.m` if you're using VoIP pushes to wake up your application :

 ```objective-c
 - (void)pushRegistry:(PKPushRegistry *)registry didReceiveIncomingPushWithPayload:(PKPushPayload *)payload forType:(PKPushType)type withCompletionHandler:(void (^)(void))completion {